ubc-aamodt-group/treelet-prefetching-for-rt/README.md

 Modeling Deep Learning Accelerator Enabled GPUs, arXiv:1811.08309, https://arxiv.org/abs/1811.08309

-If you use the AccelWattch power model in your research, please cite:
+If you use the GPUWattch energy model in your research, please cite:

-Vijay Kandiah, Scott Peverelle, Mahmoud Khairy, Junrui Pan, Amogh Manjunath, Timothy G. Rogers, Tor M. Aamodt, and Nikos Hardavellas.
-2021.
-AccelWattch: A Power Modeling Framework for Modern GPUs.
-In MICRO54: 54th Annual IEEE/ACM International Symposium on Microarchitecture
-(MICRO ’21), October 18–22, 2021, Virtual Event, Greece.
+Jingwen Leng, Tayler Hetherington, Ahmed ElTantawy, Syed Gilani, Nam Sung Kim, Tor M. Aamodt, Vijay Janapa Reddi, GPUWattch: Enabling Energy Optimizations in GPGPUs, In proceedings of the ACM/IEEE International Symposium on Computer Architecture (ISCA 2013), Tel-Aviv, Israel, June 23-27, 2013.

 If you use the support for CUDA dynamic parallelism in your research, please cite: